IqraSayed2/Lavender-Lily/production-setup.md

 - Google Cloud Run documentation
 - Django deployment docs
-- Payment gateway support (Razorpay/Ziina)
+- General payment gateway documentation (when implementing real payments)

 Your site will be live for the world 🌍 and behave like a real online store!